 Through these tactics, their power in Mexico has grown beyond control.
 It is unclear in which extent the Government has allowed or even pushed forward this situation.
 For example, half of Mexico’s government employees are teachers, which makes the Mexican National Educational Workers Union – SNTE, the largest union in Latin America with 1.4 million members…

 They control schools and Universities, salaries, firing and hiring teachers, and leverage on the Federal budget for education.
 They practically run the schools and Universities.
 Until recently, retiring teachers routinely could ‘give’ their teacher place in a school to a relative, inherit it, or ‘sell’ it for in between $5,000 and $12,000… When the government tried to take these practises down, they disrupted in riots, occupying Mexico City for months.
-Somehow, it had become so normal to be a teacher by inheritance that trying to start a system based on qualification, merits and academic record faced heavy opposition.
+Somehow, it had become so routinary to be a teacher by inheritance, that trying to start a system based on qualification, merits and academic record faced massive opposition.

 Another major lamprey in Mexico’s economy is Pemex Worker’s Union, the National Oil Company.
-See here for a résumé of their practices, because I could end up with an endless post.
+See here for a résumé of their practices, because I could end up writing an endless post.